-Compressing a file on an Android
+Compressing a File on Android

 Like many desktop apps, you can choose the settings of the archive.
 You can add a password, choose the level of compression and even split the archive into multiple volumes.

 Once you have all of the settings ready and the archive named, you are ready to add the files.
 It is a good idea to make sure you are in the correct folder or subfolder so you can easily add the files at this step.
-You can create a new folder and move all the files there if needed.
-Tap the files to highlight them and press down arrow icon to create the compressed archive.
+You can create a new folder and move all of the files there if needed.
+Tap the files to highlight them and press the down arrow icon to create the compressed archive.

-Open ZArchiver and use the file manager to find the archive. click the archive when you find it.
+Open ZArchiver and use the file manager to find the archive.
+Click the archive when you find it.
 You should be presented with a few options, one of which will be View.
 You will be able to see the folders and files in the compressed archive.
 If needed, you can extract a single file.

 Create archive: 7z (7zip), zip, bzip2 (bz2), gzip (gz), XZ, tar

 Decompress archive types: 7z (7zip), zip, rar, bzip2, gzip, XZ, iso, tar, arj, cab, lzh, lha, lzma, xar, tgz, tbz, Z, deb, rpm, zipx, mtz